 The vision of First United Methodist Church of Reseda is to be a family of faith where all people are welcome within a caring fellowship to worship God and be in service with the community and the world.

-If you are looking for a church where you might like get involved in some kind of ministry, then our congregation is for you!
-Maybe you'd like helping during the week at the church office.
+If you are looking for a church where you might like to get involved in some kind of ministry, then our congregation is for you!
+Maybe you'd like helping during the week in the church office.
 Or, you could volunteer Wednesdays with our food pantry.
 Maybe you are a handyperson who loves fixing things - we've got some projects for you!
-There helping with our childrens ministry.
-Or, you could serve coffee and cookies Sundays.
+Helping with our children's ministry.
+Or, you could help serve coffee and cookies on Sundays during fellowship time.
 We have mission trips to organize.
 Or, you could join our "Gorilla Team' which goes out every so often on a Saturday morning to assist someone in our community (for example: painting their fence, weeding their yard, cleaning their garage, etc.).
 In other words -- there are LOTS of ways to use your talents for the Lord.
 A good way to start is to talk to Pastor Gordon and he'll help you get connected.
 Sincerely, we want to grow as a church and we look forward to meeting you!

-Cecile Hwang: Office Manager is a transplant from Michigan.
-She graduated from Oakland University with a BA in Sociology and Human Resource Development.
-She worked as a Map Designer and Online Account Manager for a real estate internet company for 10 years.
-Cecile currently resides here in Reseda with her husband and daughter.
-She feels very honored and blessed to be a part of the Leadership Team in serving the church and the community.
+Cecile Hwang: Church Administrative Assistant Cecile is a transplant from Michigan.
+She is a graduate from Oakland University in Rochester, Michigan.
+She feels very blessed and privileged to be a part of the leadership team in serving the church and the community.

 Bob Fielding: Music Director